michaelscodingspot/WPF_MVVMC/README.md

 2. Views and ViewModels are controlled by a single Controller and should be in the same namespace as the controller.
 3. A pair of a View and a ViewModel are called a Page, and should be named XXXView and XXXViewModel, with 'XXX' being the page's name.

 It's recommended to create a separate folder for each Controller.
-This folder will container the Controller class with the Views and ViewModels relevant to that Controller.
+This folder will contain the Controller class with the Views and ViewModels relevant to that Controller.
 This way, they will have a common and unique namespace.

 ## Controllers:
 A controller contains the actual navigation logic.
 Each controller is connected to a single Region and the navigation executes by replacing the Region's content.